amnn/3rd-year-report/report.md

 \end{figure}

-Another avenue for modification is in ensuring that once the oracle provides a counter-example, the grammar is modified in such a way that the oracle can never produce that counter-example again.
-The termination argument in\ \cite{angluin1987learning} shows that the original algorithm deals with false-negative counter-examples, when the oracle is perfect, but we can improve the way false-positives are handled w.r.t minimising future oracle queries:
+Another avenue for modification is in ensuring that once the oracle provides a counter-example, the grammar is modified in such a way that the oracle will not produce that counter-example again, unless a mistake is subsequently made.
+The termination argument in\ \cite{angluin1987learning} shows that the original algorithm guarantees such a treatment of false-negative counter-examples, but we can improve the way false-positives are handled w.r.t. minimising future oracle
+queries:

 When faced with a false-positive counter-example, $c_+$, we do not find just one parse tree to diagnose for a bad rule.
-Instead, we maximise the information that can be gained from $c_+$ by finding \textit{all possible} parse trees, and diagnosing each one individually, to get a bad rule from each (Figure\ \ref{list:learn},\ \texttt{learn},\ Line\ 7;
+Instead, we maximise the information that can be gained from $c_+$ by finding \textit{all possible} parse trees, and diagnosing each one individually, to get a bad rule from each (Figure\ \ref{list:diagnose}).
+Parse trees are given to \textsc{Diagnose} in the format returned by \texttt{parse-trees} (Figure\ \ref{list:parse-trees}).
-Figure\ \ref{list:diagnose}).

 This technique proves particularly useful as the intermediate grammars produced by this learning algorithm tend to be highly ambiguous, leading to many possible parses for any one string.

-We must also prepare for the eventuality that the \textsc{Candidate} routine may re-introduce a rule that makes some $c_+$ a viable false-positive again.
-To combat this, we maintain a \texttt{blacklist} of rules that have been removed (Figure\ \ref{list:learn},\ \texttt{learn},\ \ Line\ 11), and when the
-\textsc{Candidate} routine is generating new rules, it filters out those already in the \texttt{blacklist} (Figure\ \ref{list:candidate},\ Line\ 5).

 # A Sampling Oracle